Special Offer

 Get the Guide

-Smart Screening is a screening solution that uses your defined criteria and job requirements to evaluate applicants.
-Built on Indeed’s responsible AI principles while keeping recruiters at the core of hiring decisions, it screens and scores before candidates reach your applicant tracking system (ATS) and helps you review applications based on criteria you define.
+Smart Screening is a solution that uses your objective criteria and job requirements to evaluate applicants.
+It delivers a Smart Fit Score before candidates even reach your applicant tracking system (ATS).
+Built on Indeed’s responsible AI principles while keeping recruiters at the core of hiring decisions, it screens and scores applicants based on the criteria you define.

 Because it integrates with Indeed Apply, it fits into existing workflows without adding extra steps or systems for your team to manage.